rohithravin/Db2WithJSON/README.md

 ## 3. Establishing a Connection

-We need to now establish to our Db2 instance we will be using to store our data for this notebook.
+We need to now establish a connection to our Db2 instance which we will be used to store our data for this notebook.
 For this demo we have been using Db2 on Cloud, however any Db2 instance will work.

 In order to create a connection with our Db2 instance, we need to aquire the service credentials.
 For Db2 on Cloud, this can be found on your IBM Cloud account.